Randox Veterinary Diagnostic Reagents Panel

 Randox reagents have been used in the veterinary market for over 30 years and are scientifically proven to work successfully with many different species of animals*.
-The biochemical composition of all animals, including humans, is very similar; thus, although made from human compounds, our assays are suitable for veterinary use and have been extensively tested and validated for use in the veterinary market.
+The biochemical composition of all animals, including humans, is very similar; thus, although made from human compounds, our assays are suitable for use in the veterinary market.
 In addition, the wide measuring ranges of our assays ensure suitability across a vast range of species.

 Randox has a range of tests which are rare and very beneficial to the veterinary market: